lukpwh330/PYRandomSentenseGenerator/README.md

 ```

 ## The `ExampleData` Class
 The `ExampleData` class provides example data for the `MChain` class.
-This class takes the argument of the filename.
+This class takes the name of the example passage/book as its first argument.
 When pyarkovchain is installed, it comes with sample "training data".
 The name of this data must be provided.
-You may put your own data into the `pyarkovchain/example_data` folder and references the data shoudl be saved into a `.txt` file.
-To reference take of the `.txt` extension.
-For example, if you have a file `hello_world.txt`, just provide `"hello_world"`.
-Look [here](https://github.com/MonliH/pyarkovchain#list-of-example-passagesdata) for all the avaiable passages/text examples.
+You may put your own data into the `pyarkovchain/example_data` folder.
+The data should be saved into a `.txt`.
+If you have a file `hello_world.txt`, just provide `"hello_world"` as the first argument.
+Look [here](https://github.com/MonliH/pyarkovchain#list-of-example-passagesdata) for all the avaiable passages/text examples built-in.

 ``` python
 import pyarkovchain as pc